spajk-cz/Add-nginx-virtual-hosts/README.md

 ```
 This problem is caused by creating scripts in Windows/Mac env, because Unix uses different line endings.
 And i sometimes use Win or Mac stations. :wink:

-Hooooray! :tada:

 ## Next tasks
-- [x] Add automatic script for Certbot to generate valid SSL certificate for each new host
+- [x] Add automatic script for Certbot to generate valid SSL certificate for each new host.
-- [ ] Check if certbot is installed before running it :thinking:
+- [ ] Check if certbot is installed before running it.